 A whole other world opens up when you wet a fishing line.
 Time stands still as you wait and wait, hoping for a little tug on the end of your line.
 With a lot of patience and a little luck, you’ll encounter creatures that are both fascinating to look at and tasty to eat.
 Outer Banks fishing is some of the best in the world.
 Due to the islands’ location at the confluence of the Labrador Current and the Gulf Stream, there’s a wide variety of fish to be caught here.
 And because Outer Banks fishing is so good, getting to the fish is remarkably easy and convenient.
 Tackle shops are found in great abundance on these islands, and the people who work in them are very cooperative and helpful.
+If you don't have a boat or want to be guided by someone who knows the best fishing spots, check out the popular charter fishing trips.
 Plus, the Outer Banks fishing reports will keep you up to speed every day on what's biting and where.
 If you’ve never gone fishing before, we hope this primer will help you decide what to do first.

 Remember, there’s a reason they call it fishing and not catching.
 You won’t catch something every time you go out – a law that anglers call “paying your dues.”
 But if you’re persistent, you’ll have something to show for it.